RasheshDesai/Computer-Vision-BallTrackingSystem/README.md

       pip install opencv-python numpy torch ultralytics

-4) Place your video (WhiteBall.mp4) in the project folder.
+4) Place your video .mp4 file in the project folder.

 5) Run the Script